 Day 6: Stintino, Castelsardo, Santa Teresa di Gallura

-From Alghero head north to the popular white-sand Stintino beach; this is a one hour-route via the SP42 and the SP57.
+From Alghero head north to the popular white-sand Stintino beach (more on the Sardinian beaches post); this is a one hour-route via the SP42 and the SP57.
 If you want to stretch your itinerary with one more day we strongly suggest visiting the Asinara national park.

 In the afternoon visit Castelsardo a nice village located on the north coast and its major attraction – the Elephant’s Rock.

 Then via the SP200 road head to the “Li Cossi” beach located in a sheltered cove with literally no wind.

 If you still have time left on your schedule, reach Santa Teresa di Gallura via the SP90 and visit the astounding “Rena Bianca” beach characterized by a shallow and sandy seabed ideal for children.